Ahsan-20/CodeClauseInternship_Mask_Detection/README.md

-# Mask Detection using Haar Cascade and TensorFlow
+# Mask Detection for codeClause Internship

 ## Table of Contents